 Healthy and Delicious: Costa Rican Recipes

 Costa Rican recipes are delicious and-and healthy- a combination that is often hard to find!
 There are also many popular recipes and dishes in Costa Rica that are vegetarian-friendly.
 Perhaps the most famous is Gallo pinto–a meal that can be enjoyed any time of day and is often served with scrambled eggs or fried eggs and tortillas at breakfast.
 As with most Costa Rican recipes, the following recipes can be tweaked according to your tastes, but we think you’ll enjoy them.
 Buen provecho!

 Costa Rica’s National Dish: Gallo Pinto

-- 2 cups cooked white or brown rice ( 1-day old rice is best)
+- 2 cups cooked white or brown rice (white is the traditional choice)